Understanding INTP Thinking

 Understanding Introverted Thinking

 Introverted Thinking (Ti) is focused on intensely expanding one’s own knowledge of a subject and finding how it is related to other subjects.
 Introverted thinkers are analytical and internally organized in their thoughts.
 One could imagine their minds as having little doors, each leading to specific libraries, each holding a multitude of books on a particular subject.
-Where Extraverted Thinking (Te) is largely focused on gathering enough information to make an effective choice, or organize and direct in the outer world, Introverted Thinking (Ti) analyzes and organizes knowledge internally.
+Where Extraverted Thinking (Te) is largely focused on gathering enough information to make an effective choice, Introverted Thinking (Ti) analyzes and organizes knowledge internally.
+It’s not so much interested in learning to “do” as interested in learning to “know.”
 Introverted thinkers have very little interest in directing other people and have more interest in organizing and expanding their own knowledge base.
-This gives them a “live and let live” demeanor and they rarely try to force their views on others.
+They are interested in knowledge for knowledge’s sake, not just to achieve something.

 Introverted Thinking is almost never-ending in its scope.
 Ti-users like to expand and mold their thought process constantly.
 They are always making room for new information and regularly consider multiple angles.
 As a result, INTPs can instantly detect logical shortcomings in any line of reasoning.
 They are quick to discern what doesn’t make sense or isn’t true – but have less confidence explaining what “is” true.
 This is because they don’t like to make up their minds on something until they’ve explored every possible perspective and ensured that everything checks out.
 They hold themselves to incredibly high standards about what they believe in, accept, study, and promote.